Green Laser Marking

 - Providing permanent identification and traceability for auto parts

 - Adding letters, numbers, or graphics to instrument panel switches

 - Marking magnetic cards with logos, barcodes and images

-Green Laser Marking Services
+Green Laser Marking and Engraving Services

 Arrow Cryogenics uses specially designed green laser marking equipment capable of laser marking and etching highly reflective metals and sensitive materials, including the smallest of workpieces.
 Our green laser uses a small, focused beam that produces a 532nm wavelength that works for a wide range of materials, including precision marking on soft plastics, ceramics and metal.

 Green laser engraving is suitable for applications involving semiconductor components and sensitive materials that require low thermal transfer.
 We work with three types of green laser engraving equipment and can accommodate a wide range of materials ranging from steel to plastic.